eugenetriguba/stb-automator/docs/lirc.md

 On Linux, your system package manager will likely have it already.

-## Check if LIRC is recieving and interpretting your remote commands
+## Check If LIRC Is Recieving and Interpretting Your Remote Commands

 One way to check if LIRC is recieving your commands is using the `irw` utilty from LIRC.
 IF you run `irw /var/run/lirc/lircd`, assumming that